eyedeekay/Install-Java-And-I2P-on-Windows/README.md

 =================================================================================

-Getting I2P installed and configured on Windows has at times been a process which left many of our potential users confused.
+Getting I2P installed and configured on Windows has at times been a process which left many of our potential participants confused.
 As power-users and developers, this issue is sometimes invisible to us.
-So to get a better impression of what the experience is for a new I2P user, I installed an unfamiliar OS on an old laptop and undertook the install process, from start to finish.
+So to get a better impression of what the experience is for a new I2P participant, I installed an unfamiliar OS on an old laptop and undertook the install process, from start to finish.

 This is deliberately the most detailed version of this guide I could justify as